Phoenix-VII/Phoenix-sWarudoBlueprints/README.md

 # TwichRedeemWarudo
-These are Warudo Blueprints for Twitch redeems designed and created by Commander Phoenix or Phoenix-VII.
+These are Warudo Blueprints designed and created by Commander Phoenix or Phoenix-VII.

 The repository's content might eventually go beyond Twitch channel points redeem items, but for now, these are what's here.